Cambo9p/Data201-group-project/project_diary.md

 	played around with different packages to find a way to automatically download the csv file from the internet
-	began reorganising code as theres too many files that are useless
+	began reorganising code as theres too many files that are useless automated downloaing of the datamodel
+	automated column filtering using regexs to account for a sudden change in variable name for region

 	}